ByketPoe/pands-problem-sheet/README.md

                             "5": ["Friday", weekdayMsg],
                             "6": ["Saturday", weekendMsg]}

-The messages used to show if it a weekday or weekend are saved to variables and are called from the dictionary items.
+The messages that are used to show if it a weekday or weekend are saved to variables which are called from the second index of the dictionary item list.
 This saves me from having to write the messages multiple times.

             weekendMsg = "It is the weekend, yay!" weekdayMsg = "Yes, unfortunately today is a weekday"

 #### References:
-Datetime module - https://www.w3schools.com/python/python_datetime.asp - this contains the functions .now() and .strftime() which were both used in the code.
+- Datetime module - https://www.w3schools.com/python/python_datetime.asp - this contains the functions .now() and .strftime() which were both used in the code.

 ### Week 6 squareroot.py
 The purpose of this program is to find an approximation of the square root of a number.
 ### Explanation of code:
 I decided to use Newton's Method to approximate the square root, as suggested.
 I watched the video in the references below to understand how the method works and based my code off that.

-Newton's Method requires an initial guess to get the ball rolling, so for the function I made, I had that guess be a mandatory argument that the user had to input.
+Newton's Method requires an initial guess to get the ball rolling, so for the function I made, I have that guess be a mandatory argument that the user had to input.

             def sqrt(num, initGuess, resolution):
                 xn = initGuess